waffle87/cses/introductory_problems/readme.md

 **Input**: The first input line has an integer `n`: the number of apples.
 The next input line has `n` integers `p1, p2, ..., pn`: the weight of each apple.
 (Example: 5`\n`3 2 7 4 1)

 **Output**: Print one integer: the minimum difference between the weights of the groups.
 (Example: 1)

+### Chessboard and Queens
+Your task is to place eight queens on a chessboard so that no two queens are attacking each other.
+As an additional challenge, each square is either free or reserved, and you can only place queens on the free squares.
+However, the reserved squares do not prevent queens from attacking eachother.
+How many possible ays are there to place the queens?

+**Input**: The input has eight lines, and each of them has eight characters.
+Each square is either free (.) or reserved (*).

+**Output**: Print one integer: the number of ways you can place the queens.